White Bean Tuna Salad

 The healthiest canned tuna would be white albacore packed in water with no added salt.

-Tuna White Bean Salad with Artichokes
+White Bean Tuna Salad

-Prep Time 30 minutes
+Prep Time: 30 minutes

-Total Time 30 minutes
+Total Time: 30 minutes

-Servings 4
+Servings: 4

 Ingredients

-• 1 jar (12-ounce) marinated artichoke hearts - chopped if desired
+• 1 jar (12-ounce) marinated artichoke hearts, chopped if desired

-• Olive oil - if needed to make 1/2 cup dressing from the marinade
+• Olive oil, if needed to make 1/2 cup dressing from the marinade

-• 1 can (15-ounce) cannellini beans (white kidney beans) - or other white bean such as navy or Great Northern, drained and rinsed
+• 1 can (15-ounce) cannellini beans (white kidney beans), or other white bean such as navy or Great Northern, drained and rinsed

-• 1/4 cup finely chopped red onion - plus slivers for garnish
+• 1/4 cup finely chopped red onion, plus slivers for garnish

 • 1 tablespoon drained capers